jkallini/jkallini.github.io/_news/graduation.md

 ---
 layout: post
-title: Graduated Summa Cum Laude from Princeton University! 🎓
+title: Graduated from Princeton University! 🎓
 date: 2021-05-24 16:11:00-0400
 inline: false
 ---

-Last week, I graduated Summa Cum Laude from Princeton University with a B.S.E. in Computer Science and a minor in Linguistics.
+Last week, I graduated *summa cum laude* from Princeton University with a B.S.E. in Computer Science and a minor in Linguistics.

 ***